VEHICLE RETRIEVAL INFORMATION

 Release of the vehicle is predicated on payment and providing the appropriate identification and proof of ownership.

 Each law enforcement towing contract has different a fee schedule.
-These fees are not negotiable and are required to be paid period to the release of your vehicle.
+These fees are not negotiable and are required to be paid prior to the release of your vehicle.
 This is not our policy – it is the law.
 If you have questions as to the fee schedule, ask the customer service representative for additional information.